 - Place a 1/2 teaspoon of blueberry jam in the middle in the middle of the crust round.
 Don't over-fill or the filling will leak with baking.
 Brush some of the beaten egg around the edges of each crust with a pastry brush, as well as the inside edges of the crusts, then fold over and press lightly to seal.

 - Continue until all pies are made, placing the finished pies on the baking sheet lined with parchment paper.

 - Refrigerate the pies for 15 minutes.

-- Brush the pies with the remaining egg wash using the pastry brush, and bake in the oven for 15-18 minutes until crust is lightly brown.
+- Brush the tops of the pies with the remaining egg wash.
+Bake for 15-18 minutes until crust is lightly brown.

 - Remove from oven and cool completely on a wire rack.

 - Drizzle a teaspoon or so of the lemon glaze on each pie, and sprinkle with lavender (or other) sprinkles if desired.

 - Try using other jam flavors too!
 Favorites are raspberry, cherry and apricot.

 - This recipe was updated December 2019.